danvet/danvet.github.io/_posts/2017-07-10-github-why-cant-host-the-kernel.md

 In my opinion that's the single one reason why the kernel community cannot benefit from moving to github.
 There's also the minor issue of a few top maintainers being extremely outspoken against github in general, but that's a not really a technical issue.
-And it's not just the Linux Kernel, it's all huge projects on github in general which struggle with scaling, because github doesn't really give them the option to scale to multiple repositories, while sticking to with a monotree.
+And it's not just the linux kernel, it's all huge projects on github in general which struggle with scaling, because github doesn't really give them the option to scale to multiple repositories, while sticking to with a monotree.